 EAT: Aqueous @ Falling Rock at Nemacolin Resort

 Prices at this mid-Century Modern designed restaurant are what you’d expect for one of Pennsylvania’s finest restaurants.
-Dishes, from Fish and Chips ($28) to Oven Roasted Beef Fillet ($75) are exemplary.
+Dishes, from Fish and Chips to Beef Fillet, are exemplary.
 Cuisine at Aqueous certainly rises to the level of its Five Diamond rated host hotel.
-For now, seating is limited to guests of Nemacolin only.

 EAT: Lautrec @ Chateau Lafayette at Nemacolin Resort